adamsallisong/adamsallisong.github.io/_pages/about.md

   - /about.html
 ---

-Hi There!
-It's nice to meet you!
 My name is Allison and I enjoy tackling tough data problems and designing creative solutions through technology.
+I am a Data Scientist at [Syndio](https://synd.io/) eradicating workplace disparities responsible for developing and testing models and code that is accurate, reliable and useful.
+I am proficient in Python, the Python Scientific Stack (e.g., numpy, pandas, matplotlib, scikit-learn), cloud based AI tools as well as familiarity with Scala and R.

 * I am a **Data Nerd** with a passion for math, delivering key insights that drive business decisions
 * I am **Curiosity Driven** and love solving problems and discovering new patterns and challenges.